ialbert/biostar-central/README.md

 Settings
 --------

-Custom settings should import all settings as `from main.settings import *` then overide those values that need to change.
+Custom settings should import all settings as `from main.settings import *` then override those values that need to change.
 For an example see the `conf/demo.env` and `conf/demo.py` files.
 A number of helper methods can be found in the `main/bin` directory, when the python import paths are set properly these can be invoked as: